-A fresh, nourishing and delicious raw recipes with vegetable ribbons and easy cilantro pepita pesto!
+A fresh, nourishing, and delicious raw recipe with carrot and zucchini vegetable ribbons tossed with an easy cilantro pepita pesto!

 Cilantro Pepita Pesto (serves 4)